new color = #52bcd6, old color = #b4012d

 When your song gets placed on television (whether it’s a show, ad, or feature-length film), it’s referred to as a sync placement.
 Sync deals come with initial licensing fees paid to both the owners of the recording and of the composition.
 These are usually handled by a publisher, label, or third-party sync agency.

 Licensing fees can be a big win as a songwriter — usually, an upfront payment based on a variety of factors (e.g., territory, publisher, or length of placement).
-However, you’re still able to collect royalties from your collection society for the use of your music.
+However, you’re still able to collect royalties from your collection society or music publisher for the use of your music.

 Sync placements are typically reported through a cue sheet that contains all of the important information about your recording and where it was placed within a broadcast.
 The role of filling out the cue sheet is always done by the production company creating the film or TV show.